 Months of entry

 This research-led, applied, interdisciplinary programme explores sustainability in both developed and developing societies.
-It focuses on the global issues affecting the planet, including climate change, social and health inequalities, poverty and global recession.
+It focuses on the global issues affecting the planet, including climate change and extreme events, social and health inequalities, poverty and resilience, global migration patterns, and sustainable business pathways.

-Environmental Management Systems; Geographic Information Systems; Population, Poverty and Policy: International Corporate Social Responsibility; Consultancy Skills; GIS for Analysis of Health; Census and Neighbourhood Analysis; Overseas residential field course plus Sustainability Research Project/ Dissertation
+Example modules: Environmental Management Systems; Geographic Information Systems; Population, Poverty and Policy: International Corporate Social Responsibility; Consultancy Skills; GIS for Analysis of Health; Census and Neighbourhood Analysis; Overseas residential field course

 Information for international students